submariner-io/submariner-website/src/content/contributing/website/style_guide.md

 Coastguard | The project name *Coastguard* should always be capitalized.
 Globalnet | The feature name *Globalnet* is one word, and so should always be capitalized and should have a lowercase "n". iptables | The application *iptables* consistently uses all-lowercase.
-Follow their convention, but avoid starting a sentence with "iptables". kind | The tool *kind* consistently uses all-lowercase.
+Follow their convention, but avoid starting a sentence with "iptables".
+K8s | The project nickname *K8s* should typically be expanded to "Kubernetes". kind | The tool *kind* consistently uses all-lowercase.
 Follow their convention, but avoid starting a sentence with "kind".
 Lighthouse | The project name *Lighthouse* should always be capitalized.
 Operator | The design pattern *Operator* should always be capitalized.